IHMP-mod/ihmp-mp-rules/index.md

 1. If the Republicans win the SCW and if the Soviets subsequently guarantee them, then Spain may not be attacked until the USSR is at war with Germany.
 However, if Republican Spain is guaranteed by the USSR and joins the Comintern, then it is permitted attack them first, since it will still result in war with the USSR.
 If the Nationalists win the SCW, then the Axis may not invade Spain at all.
 They must either persuade them to join the Axis or leave them as a friendly but neutral neighbor.
 1. Prior to war with Germany, Soviet aggressions are limited to those countries for which they get claims in the M-R Pact.
 In those cases, the USSR must first deliver the ultimatum to gain the claimed states and may only go to war if the ultimatum is refused.
 Per rule #1, they may also start any wars that are allowed by NFs.
 1. If the Soviets make a NAP with Japan, see rule Section D.1.
+1. The Soviets must ship incoming LL through either the Atlantic or Black Sea ports from 31 March to 1 October every year.
+LL at other times outside this window can go via any route.
 ## E. APPENDIX
 ### 1. Rules integrated directly into IHMP
 1. Unless stated otherwise, all rules in this section are enabled when IHMP ahistorical NF rule is DISABLED